VersatileFoundation/Versatile-Browser/README.md

-# Versatile Browser/VBrowser
+# RAY Browser (Formerly Known as VBrowser
-The Official Browser Of The Versatile Foundation.
+is The Official Browser Of The Versatile Foundation.

 New Build Coming Soon